The University of Tampa Environmental Health and Safety

 OSHA Standards for PPE ----- Glove Compatibility Charts (to be sure the gloves you are wearing provide protection from the chemical being used, peruse this site)

-IMPORTANT - IT IS YOUR RESPONSIBILITY TO ALWAYS DON THE PROPER PPE AND PRIOR TO STARTING WORK, ASK THE PI IF YOU ARE NOT SURE WHAT PPE YOU
+IMPORTANT - IT IS YOUR RESPONSIBILITY TO ALWAYS DON THE PROPER PPE.
+PRIOR TO STARTING YOUR WORK, ASK THE PI IF YOU ARE NOT SURE WHAT PPE YOU

 SHOULD BE WEARING.
 ADDITIONALLY...
 UT advises you to select clothing made of cotton, not man-made materials, and wear non-porous shoes (e.g. made of leather)